 - Medium 32mm - Medium to large breed

-- Large 38mm - Large to giant breed
+- Large 38mm - Large to biggest breed

 As each ID tag is customised and printed to order, this product is non-refundable.
 Please carefully check your customisation text ahead of placing your order, it will be printed exactly as you type onto the form.
 This does not affect your statutory rights.